auroratechnologies/vangoh/README.md

 }
 ```

-And with that we have completely replicated the authentication procedure used by AWS!
+And with that we have replicated the core authentication procedure used by AWS!

 Full package and usage documentation can be located at [the godocs site](https://godoc.org/github.com/auroratechnologies/vangoh).